Tachytaenius/df-hacking-modding/readme.md

 Beware the TODOs!
 A large portion of this stuff is not finished.
 Feel very free to sift through it and decide what you want to use.
-I'm very happy to be asked about these files in the issues tab :)
+I'm very happy to be asked about these files in the issues tab, and I'm very happy to get this material usable for other people! :)

+Also, beware potential mistakes.
+Especially in the raws (it's very error-prone, especially if you are managing things across multiple versions of raws).